Product Feature Overview

 DataService Studio: Rapid API publishing

-The DataService Studio module in DataWorks is a flexible, lightweight, secure, and stable platform for building data APIs.
-It provides comprehensive data sharing capabilities for enterprises and helps users realize data value and share data through features like publication approval, authorization management, call metering, and resource isolation.
+DataService Studio is a flexible, lightweight, secure, and stable platform for building data APIs.
+It provides comprehensive data sharing capabilities through publication approval, authorization management, call metering, and resource isolation.

 Overview

-As a "bridge" between the data warehouse and upper-layer application systems, DataService Studio provides a unified service bus for enterprises.
-It helps enterprises create and manage internal and external API services, closing the "last mile" gap between data warehouses, databases, and data applications, and accelerating data flow and sharing.
+DataService Studio serves as a unified service bus between the data warehouse and application systems, helping enterprises create and manage API services to close the gap between data warehouses, databases, and data applications.

 DataService Studio supports both no-code and self-service SQL modes to generate data APIs from tables in various data sources.
 It also supports Function Compute to help process API request parameters and returned results.